Black Rod: State Opening of Parliament

 Sarah Clarke, Lady Usher of the Black Rod, knocks on the door to the House of Commons at the 2024 State Opening.

 Black Rod is best known for their part in the ceremonies surrounding the State Opening of Parliament and the Speech from the throne.
 Black Rod summons the Commons to attend the speech and leads them to the Lords.
-As part of the ritual, the doors to the chamber of the House of Commons are slammed in the approaching Black Rod's face.
-This is to symbolise the Commons' independence of the Sovereign.
+The door of the House of Commons is traditionally shut in Black Rod's face, symbolising the Commons' independence from the monarch..
 Black Rod then strikes the door three times with their staff, and is then admitted and issues the summons of the monarch to attend.

 This ritual also happens whenever the Lords have a commission to be read and Black Rod summons MPs to hear it.
 For example, on Tuesday 17 December 2019 this ritual happened twice.

-This ritual is derived from the attempt by Charles I to arrest Five Members in 1642, in what was seen as a breach of the constitution.
-This and prior actions of the King led to the Civil War.
-After that incident, the House of Commons has maintained its right to question the right of the monarch's representatives to enter their chamber, although they cannot bar them from entering with lawful authority.
+It is commonly assumed to be derived from the attempt by Charles I to arrest Five Members in 1642, in what was seen as a breach of the Constitution; this and prior actions of the King led to the Civil War.
+However, there is evidence that at least elements of it existed much earlier; only elusive mentions are made in journals of the house and in private diaries of the Commons being summoned by order of the monarch, but not how, although it is implied to be an ancient practice.
+On at least one notable occasion in March 1629, Black Rod was kept out of the chamber by members who wanted to finish business.
+A detailed description of the ceremony exists from 1679, written by Edward Carteret to instruct his deputy Thomas Duppa, and is very similar to the present custom, except that the doors may have been left closed at the arrival of Black Rod rather than slammed before him, and he is told to knock "four or five times" rather than three.

+The ritual is widely interpreted to symbolise the independence of the Commons from the Sovereign and their rights to question the right of his representatives to enter their chamber, although they cannot bar them from entering with lawful authority.
+It may have been inspired by the proclamation of a new monarch at Temple Bar, the ceremonial entrance to the City of London, before which the royal messengers had to obtain from the lord mayor and aldermen to open the doors and let them in.
+However, Erskine May: Parliamentary Practice states that this is to allow the Commons to ascertain Black Rod's identity.